liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 ---

-Let's continue editing our ticket process workflow by setting up a notification email that is sent to our Project Management team upon completion of the QA task assignments.
-First, we'll add a new task node that transitions from our join node.
+Let's continue editing our ticket process workflow.
+After completion of the QA task assignments, our Project Management team should be notified.
+To set up a notifcation email, we'll add a new task node that transitions from our join node.
 This new task node will hold our email notification.
-Typically, we would assign this task to a project management role and email it to the project management team's email alias.
-But for demonstration purposes, we'll assign and email "Joe Blogs".
+Typically, we'd assign this task to a project management role and email it to the project management team's email alias.
+For demonstration purposes, we'll use "Joe Blogs" for both purposes.
 As mentioned previously, you can specify an existing user that has an email or create a user with screen name "joe" having your email address.
 This process is similar to how we assigned our previous task nodes.

-1. Drag a new task node onto the workflow diagram.
+1. Drag a new *Task* node onto your workflow diagram.

-2. Name the new task node *Project Management* and select *Assign to a specific user*.
+2. Name the new node *Project Management* and select *Assign to a specific user*.

 3. Click *Next*.

 3. Enter *Screen name* "joe".

 4. Click *Finish*.

-Now all we have to do is incorporate the Project Management node into our workflow process.
+Now we just need to incorporate the Project Management node into our workflow process.
 Add a transition named *Passed QA* from our join node to the Project Management node.
 Lastly, add a transition named *Completed* from our Project Management node to our *EndNode*.
-Here is an updated screenshot of what your workflow diagram should look like:
+Here's an updated screenshot of what your workflow diagram should look like:

-![Figure 8.64: This will be the final view for the workflow diagram; however we still have work to do!](../../images/kaleo-31.png)
+![Figure 8.64: Our workflow diagram is busy now; but we're not finished yet!](../../images/kaleo-31.png)

-For our newly created Project Management task node, we will create an email notification.
-As we discussed earlier, click on the Project Management node and then in the Properties window, select *Notifications*.
+Let's create our email notificaiton for our Project Management task node next.
+Click on the Project Management node and select *Notifications* in the Properties window.

 To create the email notification, follow these steps:

 1. Click the green "plus" symbol to create a new notification.

 2. In the *Name* text field, enter "ticket process email".